 Di Stasio Pizzeria

-The restaurant is split into three different spaces: the front Bar Sport; the Ladies' Lounge; and the Caravaggio Room, named after the Italian painter who was active in the late 16th and early 17th centuries.
+The restaurant is divided into the front Bar Sport, the Ladies' Lounge, and the Caravaggio Room, named after the Italian painter who was active in the late 16th and early 17th centuries.

-Up to nine pizzas on the tick-box menu, from a classic Margherita to another with lobster, lard, fior di latte and herbs.
-Extra basil is supplied on ice, as are olives when you order a Martini.
+Up to nine pizzas are available on the tick-box menu, from Margherita to lobster, lard, fior di latte, and herbs.
+Every Martini comes with iced basil and olives.

-Chef Federico Congiu makes the fior di latte using St David Dairy jersey milk from Gippsland.
-San Marzano tomatoes are grown at the owners’ Yarra Valley property, and a custom flour blend is milled especially for the pizzeria in Tamworth.
+Chef Federico Congiu uses Gippsland's own St. David Dairy jersey milk in his fior di latte.
+San Marzano tomatoes are grown on the owners' land in Yarra Valley, and a custom flour blend is milled for use in the owners' pizzeria in Tamworth.

-And if you only have room for one dessert, make it the fior di latte soft serve; it's salted, drizzled with Mount Zero olive oil, and has textural bursts underneath from olive-oil cake cooked both regularly and in crouton form.
+If you only have room for one dessert, try the fior di latte soft serve; it's salted, drizzled with Mount Zero olive oil, and has olive-oil cake bursts underneath.
+Make fior di latte soft serve your one indulgence.

 Heartattack and Vine

-The bar is owned by co-owners Emily Bitto and Nathen Doyle (who've worked at A Minor Place and Wide Open Road).
-The Cicchetti menu will rotate to use each season’s best produce with dishes such as slow-cooked meatballs and baccala on crostini.
+Emily Bitto and Nathen Doyle owned A Minor Place and Wide Open Road.
+Cicchetti's seasonal menu includes slow-cooked meatballs and baccala on crostini.

-Heartattack and Vine will open daily for a European breakfast of Noisette pastries and Wide Open Road coffee.
-The equally pared-back lunch menu includes a moreish salt-rubbed porchetta roll, as well as a poached prawn on brioche with lime and dill mayo.
+Start your day off right with a hearty European breakfast at Heartattack and Vine, featuring Noisette pastries and Wide Open Road coffee.
+The lunch menu is as uncomplicated as the dinner menu, with options like a salt-rubbed porchetta roll and a poached prawn on brioche with lime and dill mayo.